 Bruce also makes it clear that his arguments apply to western Europe since the Reformation and to its North American and Australasian offshoots; he does not say that secularization will inevitably occur in other societies, though it may.
 He also does not say that the trend is inevitably towards atheism; rather, it is towards religious indifference.

 But has there really been a decline in religious belief?
 Before reading this book I had been largely persuaded by Keith Thomas's argument in Religion and the Decline of Magic (1978) that society in earlier times was less religious than we suppose.
-Bruce presents fairly compelling evidence that the original picture of a more religious past was broadly right.
+But Bruce thinks that the original picture of a more religious past was broadly right.
 We need not suppose that people in earlier times held "correct" theological views, he says, but only that they were much more concerned with supernatural beliefs and practices than we are.

 When he turns to modern Britain, Bruce makes a persuasive case, backed by evidence, for the view that interest in Christianity, in all its forms, is declining.
 On present trends, which there is no reason to think will be reversed, the Methodist Church will finally disappear in about 2031 and the Church of England will by then be reduced to "a trivial voluntary association with a large portfolio of heritage property".
 It takes him rather more pages to dismiss the New Age, but he comes to the same conclusion about it, though for different reasons.
 He concedes that certain sections of the population will continue to be interested in spirituality, but he does not see any possibility that a coherent shared faith will emerge from this.